crmckenzie/psundle/README.md

 Psundle is _dumb_, meaning it cannot distinguish github repos which are powershell modules from other repos.
 You must exercise due dilligence and make sure you are installing valid and trusted powershell modules.

+## What's wrong with PsGet?

+Nothing.
+[PsGet](http://psget.net/) is great.
+However, not every powershell module can be made public, and not every powershell module developer goes through the process of registering their modules at PsGet.
+Psundle bypasses all of that and lets you install any powershell module you like as long as it's hosted on github.

+## The Future of Psundle

+If there is interest in Psundle, I'd like to add

+* support for alternative source control systems
+* support selecting specific versions of the module by release or commit
+* one-step installation script

 #Dependencies

 **git** must be installed and available in `$env:PATH`